Male, US, born 1855-04-08, died 1940-08-10

 Partner, Hunt, Burns and Eager, Architects, Los Angeles, CA, 1907-1910.

 Partner, Hunt and Burns, Los Angeles, CA, c.
-1910-1930; Burns may have come to Los Angeles in connection with his work building retirement facilities for veterans; (many Civil War veterans would have required assistance in the late 1880s and 1890s); he designed veterans' homes in Los Angeles, Marion IN, and Dayton, OH.
+1910-1930.
+In the late 1880s, Burns came to Los Angeles in connection with his work building retirement facilities for veterans; (many Civil War veterans would have required assistance in the late 1880s and 1890s).
+He and his partner, Luther Peters, designed veterans' homes in Los Angeles, Marion IN, and Dayton, OH.

 Professional Activities